Embedded Domain Walls and Electroweak Baryogenesis: Electroweak Baryogenesis from Embedded Walls

 We consider a scenario which yields embedded domain walls inside of which the electroweak symmetry is unbroken.
 Baryon number violating processes are unsuppressed inside of the domain wall, and the wall boundaries represent the location in which the out-of-equilibrium condition is satisfied.
 There are two general scenarios of electroweak baryogenesis - local \cite{localBG} and nonlocal \cite{CKN, Joyce1, Joyce2, Joyce3}.
 In local baryogenesis, baryon number violation takes place in the same region of space where the out-of-thermal-equilibrium condition is satisfied, namely in the boundary region.
 In nonlocal baryogenesis, scattering of particles off the advancing wall edge produces a chiral fermion current, which flows to the inside of the domain wall, where it transforms to a net baryon number via sphaleron processes.

+Before we turn more closely to the case of non-local baryogenesis, we take a brief look at local baryogenesis to see that it is insufficient to reproduce the observed baryon-to-entropy ratio.
 Consider a point in space ${\bf{x}}$ which is approached by a domain wall.
-In the case of local baryogenesis, a net anti-baryon number is generated in the leading edge.
-Sphaleron processes then lead to a relaxation of this number while ${\bf{x}}$ is inside the wall where sphaleron processes are unsuppressed.
-A baryon number with opposite sign to what is generated when the leading wall edge passes ${\bf{x}}$ is then generated when the trailing edge passes ${\bf{x}}$ and not relaxed since it stays outside the domain wall, leading to a net positive baryon number.
-In non-local electroweak baryogenesis, \cite{CKN, Joyce1, Joyce2, Joyce3}, after the electroweak phase transition, a net chiral fermion number builds up at ${\bf{x}}$ as the leading wall edge passes the point and afterwards, this chiral current diffuses into the wall.
-By assumption, inside the wall, the electroweak symmetry remains unbroken and sphaleron processes then lead to net baryon number generation while ${\bf{x}}$ is inside the wall.
+A net anti-baryon number is generated in the leading edge.
+Weak sphaleron processes then lead to a relaxation of this number while ${\bf{x}}$ is inside the wall where sphaleron processes are unsuppressed.
+A baryon number with an opposite sign to what is generated when the leading wall edge passes ${\bf{x}}$ is then generated when the trailing edge passes ${\bf{x}}$ and is not relaxed since it stays outside the domain wall, leading to a net positive baryon number.
+The necessary CP violation on the domain wall can, for example, be achieved by introducing a second Higgs doublet where the CP violation occurs from a relative phase $\theta$ between the two Higgs fields.
+In this case, the baryon-to-entropy ratio produced locally at the edge of the wall was estimated in \cite{Prokopec} to be

-Local baryogenesis typically dominates for thick boundary regions (width greater than the diffusion length) while the nonlocal mechanism dominates in the other case.
-Since our model will lead to thin walls, as will other models that give rise to walls formed above the electroweak scale, we briefly review the nonlocal mechanism applied to domain walls in the following.
-We first compute the net chiral flux of fermions into the domain wall, and then the conversion of this current into baryons during the time of passage of the wall.